ddoeppner/one-record-server-first-steps/aws-cloud-deployment/readme.md

 ![Image7](./assets/image/image7.PNG)

-7. Wait around 20/30 minutes until the deployment finished
+8. Wait around 20/30 minutes until the deployment finished

-8. Once the deployment is finished (the terminal becomes available), go back to the AWS console.
+9. Once the deployment is finished (the terminal becomes available), go back to the AWS console.
 Search for APP Runner and click on it.

 ![Image11](./assets/image/image11.PNG)

-9. In APP Runner you will find two running containers
+10. In APP Runner you will find two running containers
     - neoneserverapp_dev : In the default domain you will find the address of the NE:ONE Server
     - neoneauthapp_dev : In the default domain you will find the address of the Key cloak Server
 ![Image12](./assets/image/image12.PNG)

-10. When using the default domain please add always :443 at the end.
+11. When using the default domain please add always :443 at the end.

 ## AWS NE:ONE Play Setup

 In order to create a NE:ONE Play instance on AWS, please follow the next steps:

+1. Seach APP Runner and click on it.
+Check if a service is already running.
+In case something is running already **please use the servers without creating a new one**.
+Jump to the last step of the guide (step 7).

-1. Follow the NE:ONE server guide until Cloud 9 is started (step 5)
+2. Follow the NE:ONE server guide until Cloud 9 is started (step 5)

-2. Once Cloud 9 is started, use the terminal at the bottom to run the following commands:
+3. Once Cloud 9 is started, use the terminal at the bottom to run the following commands:

 ```
 git clone -b feature/aws https://github.com/aloccid-iata/neoneplay